ktonon/two-medium-model/README.md

 The 2MM picture is more dynamic and in many ways more organic.
-Matter is not fixed at the moment of planetary birth; it is continuously produced in the interiors of heavy bodies through LCM-wave collapse and proton formation.
+Matter is not fixed at the moment of planetary birth; it is continuously produced in the interiors of heavy bodies through LCM-wave confinement and proton formation.
 And critically, the matter most easily synthesized—because it is the simplest condensed lag-mode structure—is **hydrogen**.
 In 2MM, hydrogen is not merely a leftover from the solar nebula; it is the